-A chance to break out those prom dresses and suits once again, and boogie to the sound of our very own Dr. Buzz Jones’ Big Band.
-In midwinter, it's just what students look forward to in order to brighten up their semester.
+A chance to break out those prom dresses and suits once again, and boogie down.
+In midwinter, it’s just what students look forward to in order to brighten up their semester.

 A weekend before the last week of classes where students celebrate the end of term with concerts, free food, merriment and play on Stine Lake.

 A grassy commons area central to campus (surprise!
 It’s not really a lake).
 The area used to flood before the library was built, hence the name, but you're more likely to find students lounging than swimming.

 Surge is a student blog where systemic issues of justice matter.

 A Gettysburg tradition during which students gather with their friends and head to Servo for a full Thanksgiving dinner extravaganza: unlimited turkey, mashed potatoes, stuffing, pumpkin pie and more.
 The best part is that your professors serve the meal!